*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Read on for more information on how to select the best pinball machine in the price range you are looking for!

-If you prefer to watch instead of read you can watch the video below.
+If you prefer to watch a video instead of reading you can watch the video below.

-While you certainly are not going to find a collectible, and you will not find something super high-tech in this price range under $200, that doesn’t mean you shouldn’t look for a pinball machine in this price range.
+While you certainly are not going to find a collector’s item, a full-sized machine, or Stern pinball machine in this price range (unless it is old and damaged) that doesn’t mean you shouldn’t look for a pinball machine in this price range.

 You will find that you do have options!